 Motorcycles can easily disappear in the blind spots of 18-wheelers and passenger vehicles.
 According to Ride Apart, negligent lane changes are a leading cause of motorcycle wrecks.
 Motorcyclists can reduce their risk by limiting the amount of time they ride in other vehicles’ blind spots.
 Keeping the headlight turned on will also improve visibility.

-If you were injured or lost a loved one in a motorcycle crash, contact Laborde Earles Law Firm to discuss your options for recovering compensation.
+If you were injured or lost a loved one in a motorcycle crash, contact Laborde Earles Injury Lawyers to discuss your options for recovering compensation.
 Call 800-522-6733 to schedule a free initial consultation with an accident lawyer in Baton Rouge.